 Modifications Most Likely to Affect Warranty Claims

 Suspension lifts: Altering suspension geometry affects CV axles, control arm angles, steering rack load, and wheel bearing stress.
-Any failure in these components after a lift is vulnerable to a warranty challenge, particularly if the lift exceeds Ford's published specifications or if it was installed incorrectly.
+Any failure in these components after a lift is vulnerable to a warranty challenge, particularly if the lift exceeds Ford's published specifications.

-Oversized tires: Running tires significantly larger than factory spec changes the load on wheel bearings, CV joints, differentials, and the transfer case.
-The further you go from factory sizing, the stronger Ford's argument that any drivetrain failure was contributed to by the tire size change.
+Oversized tires: Running tires well past factory spec changes the load on wheel bearings, CV joints, differentials, and the transfer case.

 Cold air intakes: These have a specific risk profile on the EcoBoost Bronco.
-A cold air intake draws air from a lower position than the factory airbox, which increases the risk of hydrolocking if the intake ingests water during a river crossing or in heavy rain.
-If that happens, the engine failure claim will almost certainly be denied and the causal link is hard to dispute.
+A cold air intake draws air from a lower position than the factory airbox, which increases the risk of hydrolocking during a river crossing or in heavy rain.

 Aftermarket differentials and axle components: If you change the differential setup or run aftermarket axles and have a drivetrain failure, the modified components complicate the warranty picture significantly.